LiorKogan/V1/README.md

   - with min _relExpr_
   - with max _relExpr_

-  _relExpr_ is an expression containing at least one property or sub-property of _R_
+  _relExpr_ is an expression containing at least one property or subproperty of _R_

   Let ___RA(n)___ denote the list of all unique assignments to _R_ in _S(n)_. _RA(n)[o]_ is the _o'th_ assignment.